dicarlolab/mkturk/public/readme.md

 ChoiceGridIndex: For a same-different task, need to specify two locations, one for same choice (circle) and one for different choice (square).

-ChoiceScale: Size of choice circle and square in units of sample image width
+ChoiceScale (computed internally and stored in ENV.ChoiceScale instead of provided by user in TASK): Size of choice circle and square in units of sample image width

+ChoiceSizeInches: Size of choice circle and square in physical inches on the screen

 ChoiceTimeOut: Time in milliseconds that subject has to make a choice in AFC task before trial aborts and new sample is displayed.
 This timeout applies to test response screen in SR2 or M2S and to choice response screen in same-different